Croeso! Wilkommen! Welcome!

 I also provide German tuition for students in Cardiff who are preparing for their GCSE’s and/or A-Level exams.
 Click here for more details.

 I utilise the same books that the majority of Cardiff high schools use (including “Echo” and “Logo” for GCSE and “Zeitgeist” for A Level students).
 I have helped a number of students with their preparation and I know the level of German required in order to sit these examinations.

 German Tuition for Adults

 Whether you want to be able to speak German on your holidays in Germany or you’re even thinking of moving to Germany for a new life and career – I can help you to get you speaking with confidence.
-All you need is enthusiasm and Skype.
+All you need is enthusiasm and Skype/Zoom.
 And you also need to be highly motivated.
 You can find out more about my German lessons for adults here.
 I am also offering a German pronunciation course.
 You can find the details about this here: Speak German with Confidence.

 A bit about me.

 I am a former freelance journalist and copywriter based in Cardiff, who started teaching German for adults and pupils in 2014.
 I also design jewellery and sculptures which I sell through Helenka White Design.